vana-com/vana-compute-job-service-ml/app/README.md

 This application provides two main endpoints:

 1. `/train` - For training and fine-tuning language models using query results
-2. `/inference` - For generating text using fine-tuned models
+2. `/chat/completions` - OpenAI-compatible API for chat completions

 The application is designed to run as a long-running service inside a TEE (Trusted Execution Environment) and communicate with the Compute Engine via HTTP.